dylan157/Battle/README.txt

 After all the enemy are dead, walk to the spawn icon again.

-Keep battling untill you meet BOSSANI
+Keep battling untill you can afford to purchase the next level where you will battle even tougher enemies!